air-dex/doxyqbs/README.md

 }
 ```

 To generate documentation, you need to create a QBS product depending on the doxyqbs module.
 It is called "_doxyqbs_".
-The module needs two parameters:
-* `doxyqbs.doxygenExecutable`: your the doxygen executable.
+The module needs one parameter.
+It is called `doxyqbs.doxygenExecutable`.
+It is your doxygen executable.
 Its default value is `doxygen`.
-* `doxyqbs.doxygenConfigFile`: a path to your Doxygen configuration file.
-Its default value is `Doxyfile`.
-The path can be absolute or relative.

 You also have to tag your Doxygen config file with the `doxyfile` tag.